GlobalSport/state-decorator/README.md

 ## Optimistic actions

-⚠ If you are using optimistic effects, make sure to set the optimisticActions middleware to you store using **setGlobalConfig** or on your store. ⚠
+⚠ If you are using optimistic effects, make sure to set the **optimisticActions** middleware to your store.⚠

+Using global configuration (for all stores):

 ```typescript
 import { setGlobalConfig } from 'state-decorator';